ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 	  - 146, 174, 179, 184, 208, 242, 440, 444, 527, 533, 539, 647, 650, 653, 656, 1006, 1010, 1014, 1018, 1022, 1026, 1030, 1034, 1059, 1060, 1063, 1064, 1067, 1068, 1071, 1074, 1075, 1077, 1081, 1083, 1085, 1087, 1091, 1093, 1095, 1097, 1101, 1108, 1122, 1367, 1379, 1391, 1403, 1415, 1427, 1439, 1451, 4964, 4967, 4982, 4997, 5000, 5015, 5024, 5033, 5042, 5057, 5069, 5081, 5093, 5105, 5117, 5129, 5213, 5216, 5237, 5240, 5261, 5264, 5399, 5573, 5585, 5612, 5633, 5666, 5669, 5672, 5684, 5717, 5720, 5723, 7208, 7220, 23009, 23010, 23011, 23012, 23013, 23032, 23036, 23040, 23044, 23048
 	  - 146, 174, 179, 184, 208, 242, 527, 539, 1006, 1010, 1014, 1018, 1022, 1026, 1030, 1034, 1108, 1367, 1379, 1391, 1403, 1415, 1427, 1439, 1451, 4964, 4967, 4982, 4997, 5000, 5015, 5213, 5216, 5237, 5240, 5261, 5264, 5399, 5573, 5585, 5633, 5684, 7208, 7220, 23032, 23036, 23040, 23044, 23048

+Then, effect sizes for iron supplementation or fortification interventions as shifts in mean hemoglobin concentrations should be applied to the entire population, excluding the fraction of each anemia severity that will not respond to iron supplementation, as calculated as described above.
+The resulting population mean should then be applied as the intervention scenario value for the iron deficiency risk factor exposure.

 Model Assumptions and Limitations
 ---------------------------------